Targeted treatment targets the changes in cancer cells that help them grow, divide, and spread.

 What is targeted treatment?

-Targeted treatment uses medications to target specific genes or proteins either inside cancer cells or on their surface.
+Targeted treatment uses medicine to target specific genes or proteins either inside cancer cells or on their surface.

-Each medication blocks a specific ‘target’, for example, a damaged gene or protein, on or within a cancer cell.
+Each medicine blocks a specific ‘target’, for example, a damaged gene or protein, on or within a cancer cell.

 Blocking these targets can kill cancer cells or slow their growth.
 The signs and symptoms of cancer reduce or disappear, and damage to normal cells is minimal.